This content was published: February 24, 2023. Phone numbers, email addresses, and other information may have changed.

 Harrison was an avid fan of Frederick Douglass, a former slave and abolitionist whose strength he admired and whose story he shared in the classroom.
 Each year Harrison would pass on historical passages via email with his colleagues as part of Black History Month.
 He was regularly invited by local churches, hospitals, businesses and other organizations to present on history and racism.
 And in his later years, Harrison focused his energy on telling the story of Vanport, for which he was featured in an Oregon Public Broadcasting special.
 The city was home to a large Black community that was displaced in 1948 by a massive flood that collapsed the dike separating Vanport from the Columbia River.
 The city was destroyed, forcing thousands to move into Portland and eventually petition Portland’s city government for equity rights because of the city’s embedded inequity and racism.

 Harrison leaves behind his wife, Barbara Harrison, of 44 years, three daughters – including Amanda Harrison, who joined PCC in 2004 and serves as the manager of Tutoring Services and Co-curricular Support at the Cascade Campus – and eight grandchildren.
 A memorial service will take place on Friday, Sept.
-30; details can be found here.
+30.

 A profile on Harrison and his research was published in 2014, in the national publication Diverse: Issues in Higher Education.
 He believed that by revealing what actually happened in history, individuals will have the courage to fight injustice – like Douglass and the heroes of Vanport.